ArioMoniri/NeoPaste/CONTRIBUTING.md

 1. Your contributions are governed by the terms of the CLA you signed via the CLA assistant.
 2. Your contributions will be licensed under the **Apache License 2.0**.
 3. You have the right to grant this license for your contributions.
-4. You acknowledge that the trademarks of "Paster" (including the name, logo, and branding) remain the exclusive property of Ariorad Moniri and cannot be used without explicit permission.
+4. You acknowledge that the trademarks of "NeoPaste" (including the name, logo, and branding) remain the exclusive property of Ariorad Moniri and cannot be used without explicit permission.

 Contributors will be prompted to sign the CLA before their first contribution is accepted.
 For more information, see the [CLA assistant documentation](https://cla-assistant.io/).